GoogleCloudPlatform/puppet-google-compute/README.md

   when you create the resource.

 ##### host_rules[]/hosts
+Required.
 The list of host patterns to match.
 They must be valid hostnames, except * will match any string of ([a-z0-9-.]*).
 In that case, * must be the first character and must be followed in the pattern by either - or ..

 ##### host_rules[]/path_matcher
+Required.
 The name of the PathMatcher to use to match the path portion of the URL if the hostRule matches the URL's host portion.

 ##### `name`

+Required.
 Name of the resource.
 Provided by the client when the resource is created.
 The name must be 1-63 characters long, and comply with RFC1035.
 Specifically, the name must be 1-63 characters long and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])?` which means the